-Therapeutic ultrasound treatment is a type of heat therapy that uses sound waves to alleviate deep pain in soft tissue, including muscles, tendons, ligaments and joints.
-Ultrasounds are traditionally associated with obstetrics and other medical imagery applications, but physical therapists and chiropractors can also utilize the technology to treat aches and pains.
-An ultrasound is a high-frequency sound wave that is undetectable to humans, and is also considered by many to be an effective way treat tissue injury.
+Therapeutic ultrasound treatment is a type of heat therapy that attempts to use sound waves to relieve deep pain in soft tissue, including muscles, tendons, ligaments and joints.
+Ultrasounds are traditionally associated with medical imagery applications, but physical therapists and chiropractors also utilize the technology to treat aches and pains.
+An ultrasound is a high-frequency sound wave that is undetectable to humans and is also considered by some as an effective way treat tissue injury.

 Ultrasound technology has been a popular diagnostic tool for decades because ultrasound machines are safe, reliable and relatively portable.
-At low frequencies, an ultrasound can detect growths and tumors, check on the well-being of a fetus, and provide an unparalleled vantage point of the inner-workings of a living organism.
+At low frequencies, an ultrasound can detect abnormal growths and tumors or check on the well-being of a child before birth.

-The lesser-known utility of an ultrasound lies in its therapeutic benefit.
+A lesser-known utility of an ultrasound lies in its use as a therapeutic method.
 At much higher frequencies, an ultrasound can be used by a chiropractor or therapist to generate heat and vibration, improve blood flow, and facilitate the healing process of soft tissue deep within the body.
-For example, if a person is suffering from back pain as a result of soft tissue injury near the lumbar spine (lower back), ultrasound therapy can be used to gently massage the injured tissue and accelerate the healing process.
+For example, if a person is suffering from back pain as a result of a soft tissue injury near the lumbar (lower) spine, ultrasound therapy can be used to gently massage the injured tissue and accelerate the healing process.

 - Break up kidney stones

 - Reduce arthritic pain